Anime: Street Fighter II: The Animated Movie

 - Mood Whiplash: Near the end of the movie, Guile returns to the hospital to discover that Chun-Li died from her injuries that she got in her fight with Vega.
 This turns out to be a rather messed-up prank that she plays on him, but everything worked out in the end.

-- Power Level: Ryu's potential fighting capacity is 3620, martial arts masters are said to average at 2000.
+- Power Level: Ryu's potential fighting capacity is 3620.
+Martial arts masters are said to only average at least 2000.

 - Ret Canon: This movie influenced numerous aspects of the Street Fighter Alpha series.

-- Second Person Attack: The film includes a lengthy example of this at the end of Chun-Li's fight with Vega.
+- Second Person Attack: The film includes a lengthy example of this at the end of Chun-Li's fight with Vega, where she kicks the ever living sh*t out of him with her Lightning Kick.
+And ends it by putting him through the wall with both feet!

 - Series Continuity Error: One of Bison's monitors lists the name of Ryu and Ken's sensei as "Goutetsu"; while the film's producers intended to use "Goutetsu" as the name for Ryu and Ken's sensei, nobody spoke his name.
 After Gouken (a Canon Immigrant from a Street Fighter II manga) became Ryu and Ken's sensei, Capcom used Goutetsu as the name of Gouken and Akuma's sensei.